Testing Tail Weight of a Distribution Via Hazard Rate: Main Result

 \subsubsection{\textsc{Part 1/4: $\pmb{S}$ is an accurate proxy.}}

-The proxy quantity derived in \Cref{thm:hr-test-statistic} considered with respect to the threshold gives a test which accurately determines whether a set of samples came from a light-tailed distribution or a distribution that is $(\alpha, \rho)$-heavy-tailed.
+The proxy quantity derived in Theorem~\ref{thm:hr-test-statistic} considered with respect to the threshold (halfway across the gap) gives a test which accurately determines whether a set of samples came from a light-tailed distribution or a distribution that is $(\alpha, \rho)$-heavy-tailed.
 An $(\alpha, \rho)$-heavy-tailed distribution has hazard rate decreasing at least by $\alpha$ over a region of the PDF with probability mass $\rho$, which gives us an expression for how far the statistic must be from the original threshold $1 - i/k$ in order for the hazard rate to be decreasing by at least $\alpha$.
 Further, if the region of mass $\rho$ lies in at least two buckets, then the proxy quantity will detect it.
 Thus, if a distribution is light-tailed, then \textit{all} $k-3$ of the calculated proxy quantities calculated will lie above $1-i/k$; if even one of the proxies lies below $1 - i/k - gap$, then the distribution is $(\alpha, \rho)$-heavy-tailed.
+See Section~\ref{sec:details_bucketing} and Appendix~\ref{appendix:analysis-stat-exact} for detailed discussion.